 Having your Cricut Print and Cut is easier than you’d expect.
-I’m here to show you how to use the Print then Cut feature with your Cricut Explore or Cricut Maker.
+I’m here to show you how to use the Print and Cut with the Cricut Explore or Cricut Maker.

 This is a really great investment and if you haven’t noticed by now, I use mine every day.
 It’s also a great gift for Christmas!
 Have fun and I hope you come back next week for some real fun tutorials.

 - Christmas Napkins using Glitter Heat Transfer Vinyl - November 12, 2019

 - Turkey Cupcakes for Thanksgiving - November 11, 2019

 - Christmas Paper Wreath with the Cricut Explore Air 2 - November 6, 2019